MikeHopley/ftl-ships-strategy/index.md

 Shields-3, shields-4, then look for a weapon.
 Leto is weak but worth keeping unless you need the slot for something else.
 Dual Lasers are fantastic on a 4-slot ship; almost always keep them.

-[Defence drones are awful on this ship](https://i.imgur.com/TpuD5BE.jpg): shields and weapons are vulnerable.
+[Defence drones cover this ship poorly](https://i.imgur.com/TpuD5BE.jpg): shields and weapons are vulnerable.
 Avoid spending scrap on the artillery beam, unless everything else is set.

 Put the Slug in piloting.
 Consider putting the Zoltan in weapons: they can "de-ionise" shields, and steal power from mind control or hacking, which are slotted nearby.
 On the other hand, cloaking slots next to engines.
 Consider starting the engines crew on doors; just remember to send them back!